SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > **Info**: "ID", "Application key" and "Path" cannot be changed once configured.

-### Removing applications
+**Remove**

 If you remove an application that overwrites a subscribed application, the currently subscribed application becomes available to all users.
 Additionally the users will then also benefit from future upgrades of the subscribed application.

-It is not possible to remove subscribed apps.
-This is only possible for the owner of the subscribed application.
+It is not possible to remove subscribed applications.
+This can only be done by the owner of the subscribed application.

 > **Info**: To overwrite a "Subscribed application" the "Own Application" must have the same context-path as the "Subscribed application".

 To remove an application, click **Remove** in its context menu, accessible through the menu icon.
-Click **OK** in the confirmation dialog to remove the application.

 ## <a name="tenants"></a>Managing tenants